chaitanya11/BodylessCMS/README.md

 ## checkpoints
 * Webpack integration
 * S3 integration
-* Save Content desinged from admin dashboard to S3.
+* Save Content designed from admin dashboard to S3.
 * Render content from S3 and show in Public landing page.
 * Add security to application.
-* All other imporvements (Themes, preview, different kinds of content, etc).
+* All other improvements (Themes, preview, different kinds of content, etc).